Ted Byfield

-Edward Bartlett Byfield (10 July 1928 – 23 December 2021) was a Canadian conservative teacher, journalist, historian, and publisher.
+Edward Bartlett Byfield (10 July 1928 – 23 December 2021) was a Canadian teacher, journalist, historian, and publisher.
 He co-founded Saint John's Cathedral Boys' School and Saint John's School of Alberta, started the Alberta Report, BC Report and Western Report newsmagazines, and published two 12-volume history book series, Alberta In the 20th Century and The Christians: Their First Two Thousand Years.